-NOTE: When installing the front rigging support tubes, ensure that the hinge pins are on the outside of the wheelchair facing away from the seat frame.
+NOTE: When installing the front riggings support tubes, ensure that the hinge pins are on the outside of the wheelchair facing away from the seat frame.

-- 1. Remove the two socket bolts and locknuts that secure telescoping front rigging support to the seat frame. - 2.
-Perform one of the following: - A. Adjusting Align the appropriate mounting hole of the telescoping front rigging support with the front mounting hole in the seat frame tubes to achieve the desired depth as shown in FIGURE 16.6. - B. Replacing Perform the following steps: - i.
+- 1. Remove the seat.
+Refer to Removing/Installing the Seat Assembly on page 56. - 2.
+Remove the two socket bolts and locknuts that secure telescoping front rigging support to the seat frame. - 3.
+Perform one of the following: - A. ADJUSTING Align the appropriate mounting hole of the telescoping front rigging support with the front mounting hole in the seat frame tubes to achieve the desired depth as shown in FIGURE 9.6. - B. REPLACING Perform the following steps: - i.
 Remove the existing telescoping front rigging support from the wheelchair frame. - ii.
 Insert the new telescoping front rigging support into the seat frame. - iii.
-Align the appropriate mounting hole of the telescoping front rigging support with the front mounting hole in the seat frame tubes to achieve the desired depth as shown in FIGURE 16.6.
+Align the appropriate mounting hole of the telescoping front rigging support with the front mounting hole in the seat frame tubes to achieve the desired depth as shown in FIGURE 9.6.